Timeline 60BC – 138AD

 AD 52 Britain New Governor of Britain, Aulus Didius Gallus.

-AD 52 Britain The marriage of Venutius and Cartimandua, rulers of the Brigantes breaks down and civil war breaks out, It is probably at this time that the huge fortification of Stanwick is began.
+AD 52 Britain The marriage of Venutius and Cartimandua, rulers of the Brigantes breaks down, and civil war breaks out, It is probably at this time that the huge fortification of Stanwick is begun.
 Ownership of Stanwick is still open to conjecture, but it would make sense to imply Venutius the builder, since it occupied a controlling point for the trade routes to the non Romanised zones.

 AD 53 Britain During this period Gallus moves the Roman occupation zone forward into southern Brigantia, probably establishing the forts at Templeborough (Rotherham), Brough on Noe and Rossington Bridge (Doncaster), this would have been as a direct response to the need to protect Cartimandua, as documented by Tacitus.